digitaladapt/magento-vigilant-form-kit/README.md

 # magento-vigilant-form-kit
 Magento Module for VigilantForm.

-**Warning: Alpha release, still working out all the details.**

 ## So what is this?
-I'm working on a Magento Module to make it easy to push form submissions into an instance of VigilantForm.
+A Magento Module to make it easy to push form submissions into an instance of VigilantForm.

 ## So how is it used?
 First you add the library: